bluecraank/cesma-on-premise/README.md

 Make sure, your cesma server can reach your routers with snmp / ping in order to get full client data Set your routers in file .env

+## Add device into cesma
+Make sure to set session timeout to one minute
+Make sure to enable rest-interface on switch newest firmware is required

 ## Info about uplinks
 - You should set your uplinks to get high accurancy of client discovery
 - Else you see clients on trunks or uplinks port, which is not correct!
+- Nightly database clean up will delete wrong mac addresses and clients which were discovered on uplink ports

 ## Credentials
 - You need to setup ldap authentication in order to log in.